CarlijnQuik/File-Manager-App/README.md

 ### BliFi: Blind Find Filemanager
-*App project of the Minor Programming at the University of Amsterdam* *Written by student Carlijn Quik with student number 11334231*
+*App project of the Minor Programming at the University of Amsterdam*

+### Author
+Written by student Carlijn Quik with student number 11334231

 #### Purpose
 The purpose of this App is to enable the user to find files more efficiently.